NyanSwanAung/Pothole-Detection-using-MaskRCNN/README.md

 ## COCO Metrics Evaluation

 Evaluating **valid.record** for COCO detection and mask metrics.
-You can change the metrics type in config file below like this.
+You can change the *metrics_set* in config file below like this.
+metrics_set: "coco_detection metrics" or metrics_set: "coco_mask_metrics"
 ```
 eval_config {
   metrics_set: "coco_detection_metrics"